Non-Constitutional: Stable Treasury Endowment Program 2.0

 Rationale

 In mid-2024, Arbitrum DAO diversified $30 million into stable, liquid & yield generating RWAs.
 A comprehensive RFP process was undertake, where the DAO received 33 applications from RWA issuers, of which 16 were shortlisted and 6 were finally selected for allocations: Securitize BUIDL ($9.57 million), Ondo USDY ($5.22 million), Superstate USTB ($5.22 million), Mountain USDM ($3.48 million), OpenEden TBill ($3.48 million), and Backed Finance bIB01 ($3.48 million).
-These allocations helped us diversify the treasury into dollar denominated assets, got selected providers to launch on Arbitrum and are expected to generate a yield of roughly $1-1.5 million per year for our treasury.
+These allocations helped us diversify the treasury into dollar denominated assets, got selected providers to launch on Arbitrum and are expected to generate a yield of roughly $875k for our treasury (live dashboard to track yield here)

 Overall, this proposal aims to achieve 3 broad objectives;

-1. Show that Arbitrum has a plan for the RWA vertical and such projects should build on our chain, by expanding the STEP program to more categories than just U.S. treasuries
+• Show that Arbitrum has a plan for the RWA vertical and projects in this sector should build on our chain, by building a regular cadence to the STEP program as the flagship program for RWA support

-2. Let the DAO directly own stable RWAs through a competitive selection process for providers, instead of paying 1% AUM to treasury managers for selecting and holding low risk assets on our behalf.
-Use yield from the products to cover operational expenses.
+• Let the DAO directly own stable RWAs through a competitive selection process for providers, instead of paying 1% AUM to treasury managers for selecting and holding low risk assets on our behalf.
+Use yield from the products to cover operational expenses by sweeping it as USDC to the ARB DAO treasury.

 Specifications